ADBeta/003-UART-1602/README.md

 the `JMP_V0_GND` Jumper.

 ## Control Characters
-`BELL    0x07` - Flashes the Backlight quickly for 1 Second
+`BELL    0x07` - Flashes the Backlight quickly for 3 Seconds
 `LF      0x0A` - Feeds line down, keeping Column Position
 `CR      0x0D` - Returns to the First Column on the current line
 `DC1     0x11` - Device Control 1, Turns Backlight On